CS234319/safot/Mini-Lisp.ShellTestFramework/README.md

   * Compare out file with golden file.
   * If the files are identical then the test passed, else failed and show diffs.
 * **Run**:
-  * _./Mini-Lisp.ShellTestFramework/bin/run_all_tests.sh flow_<br>
+  * _./bin/run_all_tests.sh flow_<br>
-    (running all the flow tests may take around ~7 minutes)
+    (running all the flow tests may take around ~5 minutes)

 ### EvaluateOnEvaluate
 The flow tests of Lisp Evaluate On Lisp Evaluate are based on the test: ./test/input/test_evaluate.in.lisp.
-The idea here is to run each s-expression from this test, but in a different way: using evaluate function using the evaluate function.<br>
+The idea here is to run each s-expression from this test, but in a different way: applied the Lisp evaluate function using the Lisp evaluate function.<br>

 **For example**:
 * Original test: `(evaluate 'a '(a.x t.t nil.nil))`<br>
 * New test: `(evaluate '(evaluate (quote a) (quote (a.x t.t nil.nil))) '(environment))`<br>
-Where `environment` includes all the definitions used by evaluate, meaining the alist:<br>
+Where `environment` includes all the definitions used by the inner evaluate, means the alist:<br>
 (t.t nil.nil apply.(lambda ...) evaluate.(lambda ...) quote.(nlambda ...) ...)<br>

-**Steps**:
+In summary, the inner evaluate defined (includes all the Lisp evaluate functions) in `env`, the outer evaluate defined in the C alist, and the inner use its own alist to evaluate it's s-expression.

+**Test**: ./test/flow/test_evaluate_on_evaluate.py<br>

+**Flow steps**:
 1. Generate the latest lisp files from the Mini-lisp book.
 2. Open communication with the mini-lisp executable in Mini-Lisp.Chic.
 3. Feed the shell with all the files from the book. (create our `executable alist`)
-4. Generate environment (string) which will be used by the evaluate function, using all the files from the book, similar to step 2. (create our `evaluate alist` string)
+4. Generate environment (string) which will be used by the evaluate function, using all the files from the book, similar to step 2. (create our `outer alist` string)
-5. Create our s-expression as a string (with our third alist: `applied evaluate alist`)
+5. Create our s-expression as a string (with our third alist: `inner alist`)
 6. Feed the shell with the input s-expression.
 7. Communicate with the mini-lisp process.
 8. Compare our output with expected.
 9. If the strings are identical then the test passed, else failed and show diffs.

 **Environments**:<br>
-1. `executable alist` - our real alist from the C code, includes all functions that will be feeded from the book (step 3)
+1. `executable alist` - our "real" alist from the C code, includes all the functions that will be fed from the book (step 3) and contains all the definitions for the outer evaluate.
-2. `evaluate alist` - our alist for the top evlauate function, includes all functions that will be feeded from the book (step 4).
-It (almost) similar to the executable alist, but will be executed only when running the s-expression.
+2. `outer alist` - our alist for the inner evaluate function, includes all the functions that will be fed from the book (step 4) and contains all the definitions for the inner evaluate.
-3. `applied evaluate` alist - out alist for the applied evaluate function, can be very small (e.g: (t.t nil.nil))
+3. `inner alist` - used by the inner evaluate, to evaluate its own s-expression, can be very small (e.g: (t.t nil.nil))
 * **Run**:
-  * _./Mini-Lisp.ShellTestFramework/bin/run_all_tests.sh flow_<br>
+  * _./bin/run_all_tests.sh flow_<br>
   (running all the flow tests may take around ~5 minutes)

 ## Status